 Honesty in academic work is a central element of the learning environment.
-The presentation of another individual's work as one's own or the act of seeking unfair academic advantage through cheating, plagiarism or other dishonest means are violations of College Academic Policy and will result in disciplinary action.
+The presentation of another individual's work as one's own or the act of seeking unfair academic advantage through cheating, plagiarism, the prohibited use of generative AI, or other dishonest means are violations of the College Academic Policy and Code of Conduct and will result in disciplinary action.
 Academic violations include, but are not limited to:

-1. Cheating.
+- 1. Plagiarism.
+Defined as submitting any academic work which is not entirely the work of the student, deliberately or accidentally.
+This can include, but is not limited to, the prohibited use of generative AI, as well as other practices such as not giving proper attribution, citation, or acknowledgement to a source, expanding someone else's work without giving proper credit, adopting another's work as one's own (including the copying of print or electronic media), directly using someone else's ideas without giving proper credit, and deliberately changing selective words to misrepresent someone else's work as one's own. - 2.
+Cheating.
 Defined as submitting assignments, examinations, or other work which is based on deception or misrepresentation of the individual's own work.
-Cheating includes the furnishing of materials to another person for purposes of aiding that person to gain unfair academic advantage.
-Cheating includes, but is not limited to 1) the use of any unauthorized assistance in taking quizzes, tests, or examinations; 2) use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; 3) the acquisition, without permission, of tests or other academic material belonging to a member of the College faculty or staff; 4) engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion.
+Cheating includes actions that provide a person with an unfair academic advantage in the class such as the furnishing of materials to another person or to oneself for purposes of gaining an unfair academic advantage.
+Cheating includes, but is not limited to 1) the use of any unauthorized assistance in taking quizzes, tests, or examinations; 2) use of sources or materials beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; 3) the use or acquisition, without permission, of tests or other academic material belonging to a member of the College faculty or staff; 4) engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion.

-- 2. Fabrication.
-Intentional and unauthorized falsification or invention of any information or citation in an academic exercise. - 3.
-Plagiarism.
-Defined as submitting any academic work which is not entirely the work of the student, deliberately or accidentally.
-This can include, but is not limited to, such practices as not giving proper credit to a source, expanding someone else's work without giving proper credit, adopting another's work as one's own (including the copying of print or electronic media), directly using someone else's ideas without giving proper credit, and deliberately changing selective words to misrepresent someone else's work as one's own. - 4.
+- 3. Fabrication.
+Intentional and unauthorized falsification or invention of any information or citation in an academic exercise. - 4.
 Violation of Copyright.
 Defined as the unauthorized reproduction or use of copyrighted material, whether print or electronic media.
-It is unacceptable and considered an act of academic dishonesty.
 In addition, the violator may be subject to legal penalty since such practice is illegal.

-PENALTIES FOR ACADEMIC MISCONDUCT
+SECTION XIII.
+PENALTIES FOR ACADEMIC VIOLATIONS

-The following penalties may be applied in instances of misconduct (e.g. academic dishonesty, unacceptable behavior in the learning environment, or disrespectful communication):
+The following penalties may be applied in instances of Academic Violations (e.g., academic dishonesty, unacceptable behavior in the learning environment, or disrespectful communication):